sofyk/sofyk.com/_drafts/detective.md

  - mystery
 ---

-A Tale of Arrogance and Murder by Sofy Kabachek

 This is a work of fiction, any similarity or likeness to any events or persons living or dead is purely coincidental.

 Daly City, 2 Shoal Dr - 3:00am